 Olney Hall 262

 Born and raised in Arusha, Tanzania, Richard E. Mshomba received a Ph.D. in economics from the University of Illinois at Urbana-Champaign.
 His areas of research are development economics and international economics, with a focus on African countries.
-Mshomba is the author of Africa in the Global Economy (Lynne Rienner Publishers, 2000), a Choice Outstanding Academic Book, and Africa and the World Trade Organization (Cambridge University Press, 2009).
+Mshomba is the author of Africa in the Global Economy (Lynne Rienner Publishers, 2000), a Choice Outstanding Academic Book, Africa and the World Trade Organization (Cambridge University Press, 2009) and Economic Integration in Africa: The East African Community in Comparative Perspective (Cambridge University Press, 2017).
 He has done research and other professional activities in a number of countries including Denmark, Ethiopia, Ghana, Kenya, South Africa, South Sudan, Swaziland, Switzerland, Tanzania, and the United Kingdom.
-His current research is on the East African Community, a regional economic bloc comprising of Burundi, Kenya, Rwanda, Tanzania, and Uganda.
+His current research is on the evolution of trade relations between European countries and the African, Caribbean, and Pacific (ACP) countries.

-Mshomba is a frequent guest analyst on Voice of America on economic issues pertaining to Africa.
+Mshomba was a frequent guest analyst on Voice of America on economic issues pertaining to Africa from 1993-2016.
 He has also been a guest analyst on National Public Radio (U.S.), BBC, and a number of other radio stations.
-He is a frequent contributor of op-ed pieces to The Citizen, a national newspaper in Tanzania.
+He is a frequent contributor of op-ed pieces to The Citizen, a daily national newspaper in Tanzania.